cbaldeck/StageFinder/README.md

 # StageFinder

-I created a website to recommend venues to bands based on their desired location, musical style, and fanbase.
-The project was created using python with data from listeners’ last.fm playlists as well as concert data scraped from songkick.
-I used last.fm playlist data to determine the similarity among musical groups, and combined this similarity with concert history data (who has played at what venues) in a collaborative filtering model to create the recommendations.
+I created a website to recommend venues to bands based on their musical style, fanbase and desired location.
+The project was created using python and R/shiny with data from listeners’ last.fm playlists as well as concert data scraped from songkick.
+I used people's last.fm playlists to determine similarity among musical groups.
+This information was combined with concert history data (who has played where) in a collaborative filtering model to create the recommendations.
 I also geolocated the venues in order to provide recommendations which are restricted to a given geographic area.

+Here is a list of files and what they contain: get_lastfm_data.py: Thousands of lastfm playlists are gathered and stored in a data frame using the Last.fm api. songkick_scraper.py: Thousands of concert events are scraped from the songkick webpage